For people who are inclined to music, especially if they make a living out of it, having the complete equipment would make a great difference.

 If you’re an on-the-go worker and portability is important to you, find the best MIDI keyboard controller that can be battery-powered or bus-powered.

 MIDI keyboards that are bus-powered can have its power source from your computer without needing any external power source.

 While battery-powered ones are, well, powered by batteries.
 Models of these kinds do not only give you portability, but they also eliminate the clutter that cables bring.

 But, if you’re okay with a MIDI keyboard controller that’s not that portable and handy, a lot of models are still powered by an external source.
 Bigger units need an AC adaptor.

-To optimize your recording studio at its peak, you’ll need the Novation Launchkey 49-Note MK2 Version.
+Novation Launchkey 49-Note MK2 is our top pick for the best MIDI controller for beginners.
 Featuring 49 keys, 16 velocity-sensitive RGB pads, 8 knobs, and dedicated navigation and control buttons, the Launchkey MK2 is considered the best MIDI keyboard controller with an affordable price.
 It carries a synth-style keyboard action which makes it very responsive and tactile.

 Latest Deals on Novation Launchkey 49 MK2